 If you’re ready to embrace winter and all it has to offer, here are 75 ideas to help you make your winter bucket list.
 Minnesota winter, here we come!

-Outdoor activities
+Outdoor Activities

-- Ice skate at an outdoor rink
+- Ice skate or play boot hockey at an outdoor rink

 - Go sledding on a hill in your neighborhood.
 For a list of great spots, check out the Twin Cities Mom Collective’s Sledding Hills Guide